Wildlife biologist

+A wildlife biologist is a biologist who studies animals, their behavior, and the role each plays in its natural habitat.
+A wildlife biologist typically studies "whole animals", as distinct from a microbiologist, who studies microorganisms, or cellular biologist who studies life at the cellular level, or molecular biologist who studies it at the molecular level.

-A wildlife biologist studies animals and their behavior along with the role each animal plays in its natural habitat.
-The duties of a wildlife biologist can include: developing and conducting experiments/studies on animals in their natural habitats, studying the characteristics of animals such as their interaction with different species, their reproductive and movement patterns, the dynamic within a population, and the transmission of diseases.
+The duties of a wildlife biologist can include developing and conducting experiments/studies on animals in their natural habitats, studying the characteristics of animals such as their interaction with different species, their reproductive and movement patterns, the dynamic within a population, and the transmission of diseases.
 Wildlife biologists can also play important roles in managing and monitoring population dynamics to preserve certain species and/or environments.
 They observe how animals interact with one another as well as how they interact with humans.
 Some wildlife biologists study the impacts of human interference on an ecosystem.
 Wildlife biologists can work with endangered species, advocate for preservation of wildlife, resolve issues pertaining to wildlife, and manage animal populations.
+Many Wildlife Biologists will eventually specialize into a particular area of study defined by ecosystem or species.
+Some of these fields include: entomology, ornithology, marine biology, and limnology (see below).

+Some important qualities in a wildlife biologist are attention to detail, communication skills, critical-thinking skills, interpersonal skills, outdoor skills, and problem-solving skills.

 Education

 Educational requirements for wildlife biologists typically include tertiary education, such as a bachelor's degree in wildlife biology, zoology, wildlife ecology, or general biology.
 Many universities offer specialist degrees or courses in wildlife biology.
 Career progression into research or university-based roles will usually require relevant doctoral qualifications.

+In the Netherlands, 54% of their wildlife biologists had only a bachelor's degree.

+The U.S Fish and Wildlife Service says that a successful completion of a full 4-year course of study in an accredited college or university leading to a bachelor’s or higher degree in biological science which includes at least 12 semester hours in subjects such as general zoology, invertebrate or vertebrate zoology, comparative anatomy, physiology, genetics, ecology, cellular biology, parasitology, entomology, or research courses in such subjects is required to be hired.
+It also is a requirement to have at least 9 hours in one of the specialized courses or plant science.